zoetrope/kubebuilder-training/docs/kubebuilder/new-project.md

-  docker-build     Build docker image with the manager. docker-push      Push docker image with the manager. docker-buildx    Build and push docker image for the manager for cross-platform support
+  docker-build     Build docker image with the manager. docker-push      Push docker image with the manager. docker-buildx    Build and push docker image for the manager for cross-platform support build-installer  Generate a consolidated YAML with CRDs and deployment.

 Deployment
   install          Install CRDs into the K8s cluster specified in ~/.kube/config.